Water jet cutter: Abrasive waterjet

-Abrasive Water Suspension Jet (AWSJ) cutting
+Abrasive water suspension jet (AWSJ) cutting

-The Abrasive Water Suspension Jet (AWSJ) - often called “Slurry Jet” or “Water Abrasive Suspension (WAS) jet” - is a specific type of abrasive water jet, which is used for waterjet cutting.
+The abrasive water suspension jet (AWSJ) - often called “slurry jet” or “water abrasive suspension (WAS) jet” - is a specific type of abrasive water jet, which is used for waterjet cutting.
 In contrast to the abrasive water injector jet (AWIJ), the abrasive water suspension jet (AWSJ) is characterised by the fact that the mixing of abrasive and water takes place before the nozzle.
-This has the effect that, in contrast to AWIJ, the jet consists of only two components (water - abrasive).
+This has the effect that, in contrast to AWIJ, the jet consists of only two components: the water and the abrasive.

 Since there are only 2 components (water and abrasive) in the AWSJ, the acceleration of the abrasive grains by the water takes place with a significantly increased efficiency compared to the AWIJ.
 The abrasive grains become faster with the WASS than with the WAIS for the same hydraulic power of the system.
 Therefore, comparatively deeper or faster cuts can be made with the AWSJ.

-AWSJ cutting, in contrast to the AWIJ cutting process described below, can also be used for mobile cutting applications and cutting under water, in addition to machining demanding materials.
-Examples include bomb disposal s well as the dismantling of offshore installations or the dismantling of reactor pressure vessel installations in nuclear power plants.
+AWSJ cutting, in contrast to the AWIJ cutting process described below, can also be used for mobile cutting applications and cutting underwater, in addition to machining demanding materials.
+Examples include bomb disposal, as well as the dismantling of offshore installations or the dismantling of reactor pressure vessel installations in nuclear power plants.